Nationalism and patriotism in Pakistan are contested subjects. What makes us Pakistanis and what is it that makes us love our land and nation?

 No students of Pakistani schools can tell us that Pakistan was once part of the empires of Cyrus the Great and Darius of the Achaemenid Dynasty and later of the Sassanian Empire with the legendary rule of Naushirwan, “the Just”.
 Similarly, hardly anyone would be aware that Asoka whose capital was in Pataliputra in the east of the subcontinent also counted Sindh, Khyber Pakhtunkhwa and Punjab as part of his domain.

 The result of these omissions is disastrous on the minds of the youth in Pakistan.
-Instead of seeing themselves as heirs of many civilizations, they acquire a narrow, one-dimensional view of the world.
+Instead of seeing themselves as heirs of many civilisations, they acquire a narrow, one-dimensional view of the world.
 This is contradicted by what they subsequently see in this global world of information technology and shared knowledge.
 That this is also in direct contravention of Islamic teachings does not occur to the perpetrators of a lopsided curriculum in our schools.

 The first assertion in the Holy Quran is Iqra bi Ism I Rabik [and no restrictions are put on the acquisition of knowledge].